• Post author:

 Conclusion

-In this article, You have learned how to create a new pandas DataFrame by selecting specific columns by using DataFrame.copy(), DataFrame.filter(), DataFrame.transpose(), DataFrame.assign() functions.
-DataFrame.iloc[] and DataFrame.loc[] properties also used to select a single column or multiple columns from pandas DataFrame.
+In this article, I have explained create a new Pandas DataFrame by selecting specific columns using various functions such as DataFrame.copy(), DataFrame.filter(), DataFrame.transpose(), and DataFrame.assign().
+Additionally, we explored using the DataFrame.iloc[] and DataFrame.loc[] properties for selecting single or multiple columns from a Pandas DataFrame.

 References